Ericil/2ndTermFinal/README.md

 - fixed the boss damaging you when the boss room is generating and centering

 Need to do:
-- moat animations (for enemies and player)
+- moar animations (for enemies and player)
 - maybe a shoot, can just use what the boss does
 - combat
 - another level